Upper Canyonback Trail

 The once unbroken Canyonback Ridge Trail is dissected across the center by a housing development, whose gating of the trail in 2006 caused an uproar with local trail riders and hikers.
 A mile and a half from the start, Upper Canyonback Ridge Trail hits a fence at the northern end of the Mountain Gate Country Club Estates.
 From here, one could walk 0.4 miles down lofty Canyonback Road to reach Lower Canyonback Trail, which continues for 2.1 miles to the top of Kenter Ave in Brentwood for an 8-mile round trip hike.
 If that seems too far, simply turn around at the development for a 3-mile round trip trek.

 Canyonback Ridge is popular with joggers and mountain bikers, and there are often as many dogs enjoying the trail as humans.
+Dogs are allowed to be off-leash under direct supervision in Westridge-Canyonback Wilderness Park.
 No fee or permit is required, so get out and enjoy.

 Trailhead address: 17024 Mulholland Drive, Los Angeles, CA 90049